libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Software Architecture

 \libyt\ has an interactive Python prompt feature, like a typical Python prompt, but with access to running simulation data from \libyt\ Python Module described in \sref{subsec:embedding-python-in-c++-application}.
 The prompt is populated on the MPI root process, allowing a single Python statement at a time.
 The root process commences with reading, broadcasting instructions or codes, gathering evaluated outputs, and printing overall results.
 It first reads user inputs.
 Then, it calls the Python shell described in \sref{subsubsec:python-prompt-and-libyt-commands}.
 After printing the results in every MPI process, it awaits the user further.
 In the interactive Python prompt, simulation processes are halted indefinitely until the user exits the prompt.
 Users must submit interactive jobs (e.g., \texttt{qsub -I} for a PBS scheduler) when using this feature in a high-performance computing cluster.

 To overcome this limitation, \libyt\ also provides a file-based Python prompt feature.
-The file-based Python prompt has the same features as an interactive Python prompt, except that it avoids entering Python statements through the terminal and instead reads inputs line by line from a file.
-This allows us to reload and update the inline Python function or even run a new Python script.
+The file-based Python prompt has the same features as an interactive Python prompt, except that it avoids entering Python statements through the terminal and instead reads inputs line by line from a file. {Because these operations occur on a shared directory when running on a high-performance computing cluster, file-visibility latency and potential race conditions may arise when multiple processes attempt to access the same files concurrently.
+To mitigate these issues, \libyt\ designates the MPI root process as the governing process for all file-based operations; it is the only process permitted to read from and write to the shared directory.
+The root process broadcasts commands and gathers results from all other ranks, while the remaining processes do not access the file system and instead communicate exclusively with the root process.
+This design avoids race conditions and ensures consistent behavior across nodes. } This allows us to reload and update the inline Python function or even run a new Python script.
 Users create specific files to send instructions to \libyt, like when to start reading and executing the file and when to exit the file-based prompt.
 The execution results will be output to a file.
 See Section \ref{subsec:activating-python-prompt} for demonstration.